Mariohungry6009/debup/README.md

 ```
 ## 🔍 Discover, Search & Install Packages (`debup search`)

-Find any GitHub project providing .deb packages compatible with your architecture and install it in one click:
+Find & discover any GitHub project providing .deb packages compatible with your architecture and install it in one click:
 ```bash
 debup search <keyword>
 ```